HongjinFang6/ClinMesh/README.md

 Open your browser and navigate to **http://localhost:5174**

-You'll see the ClinAI landing page with options to:
+You'll see the ClinMesh landing page with options to:
 - **My Models**: Create and manage your CV models
 - **Run Inference**: Run predictions on your models
 - **Jobs**: View inference job history